docker/compose/docs/compose-file.md

     entrypoint: /code/entrypoint.sh

-The entrypoint can also be a list, in a manner similar to [dockerfile](https://docs.docker.com/engine/reference/builder/#entrypoint):
+The entrypoint can also be a sequence, in a manner similar to [dockerfile](https://docs.docker.com/engine/reference/builder/#entrypoint):

     entrypoint:
         - php